Souvenaid

 Key messages on clinical research

-The Souvenaid research programme builds on the findings from pre-clinical studies that demonstrated an effect of administering the specific nutrients in Souvenaid (Fortasyn Connect) on synapse function/formation.
+International experts agree that there is an urgent need to address the burden of cognitive decline in an aging population, for those with MCI/AD and the wider society.
+The efficacy and safety of Souvenaid® has been assessed in a research programme spanning > 20 years, including high quality international clinical trials of > 2000 participants at varying stages of cognitive decline and impairment (i.e., at risk elderly, those with age related cognitive decline, mild cognitive impairment (MCI) and patients with mild-moderate Alzheimer’s disease (AD)).
+The Souvenaid research programme builds on the findings from pre-clinical studies that demonstrated an effect of administering the specific nutrients combination in Souvenaid (Fortasyn Connect™) on synapse function/formation.
 Figure 1 provides an overview of the key proof of concept, intervention and observational studies undertaken or ongoing.

 The main findings of this research are:

-Souvenaid has been shown in randomised controlled trials (RCTs) to slow the decline in cognitive abilities and positively impact memory3,4 in MCI and mild AD, respectively.
-A similar effect on cognition has not been observed in moderate AD5, however Souvenaid was well tolerated in combination with AD medication.
+Souvenaid has been shown in randomised controlled trials (RCTs) to slow down the decline in cognitive abilities and positively impact memory3,4 in MCI and mild AD, respectively.
+A similar effect on cognition has not been observed in moderate AD5.
+Finally, Souvenaid was well tolerated in combination with AD medication.

 • Many of the researchers and expert guidance2,6,11 conclude that use of Souvenaid is more beneficial when started early in the disease process and that its continuous long-term use is required for ongoing synapse formation to potentially impact on cognitive ability2.

-• International studies to determine the impact of multimodal lifestyle interventions including the use of Souvenaid (FINGER-NL and MIND-AD) on cognitive decline and memory are ongoing.
+• International studies to determine the impact of multimodal lifestyle interventions including the use of Souvenaid (FINGER-NL and MIND-AD) on cognitive decline and memory are ongoing13,14,15.

 Patient focused, cognitive decline outcome measures e.g., memory tests, function brain scans, compliance and safety